garylirocks/quickrefs/ssl-certificate.markdown

     - Most commonly used in Java-based platforms
   - PFX/P12/PKCS#12 (Personal Information Exchange)
     - Extensions: `.pfx`, `.p12`
-    - A single archive file that **contains the entire certificate chain plus the matching private key**, the key *could be password protected*.
+    - A single archive file that **contains the entire certificate chain (public key) plus the matching private key**, the key *could be password protected*.
 Essentially it is everything that a server needs, so often used for import/export.
     - Typically used on Windows platforms

 Notes: